Explore the following range of subjects available for you to study.

 Please note that Drama, Theatre Studies and Music are performance-based subjects and even though they are not folio based subjects they do have a significant workload.
 As such selections need to be reviewed in light of this.

 SBATs are delivered either at TAFE or on the job, one or two days a week, depending on the industry area.
-SBAT is suitable for VCE VM students.
+Due to timetabling, SBAT is suitable for VCE VM students.

-- Reduce time off their chosen Apprenticeship in the future
+- Reduce time off their chosen apprenticeship (if continued post-school)

-SBAT application is required to complete this unit.
+Completion of an SBAT application is required to undertake this pathway.

-Please contact Mr Aiden Davies (VET and RTO Leader) for further information.
+Please contact Miss Stephanie Tonietto (VET Faculty Leader) for further information

 VCE VET programs are vocational training programs approved by VCAA.
 VCE VET programs lead to nationally recognised qualifications, thereby offering students the opportunity to gain both the Victorian Certificate of Education (VCE) and a nationally recognised Vocational Education and Training (VET) certificate.